 - Old Fashioned Style Beef Jerky – Jalapeno

-Cross-Contamination: Unfortunately, we couldn’t find any information about how Oklahoma Jerky Company keeps their consumers safe from allergen cross-contamination.
+Cross-Contact: Unfortunately, we couldn’t find any information about how Oklahoma Jerky Company keeps their consumers safe from allergen cross-contact.
 We reached out to them with our questions and will update this if they answer us.

 Where To Buy: Order Oklahoma Jerky Company gluten-free beef jerky from Jerky.com.